queelius/papers/ngram-projections/projection.md

 Since we do know know the DGP $\Pr_{\!\theta}$, we replace it with our AR model based on a training data $D$, $\Pr{}_{\!\hat\theta}$, and use the AR model to approximate the DGP.
 As the sample size goes to infinity, by the law of large numbers, the empirical distribution of the training data will converge to the true distribution of the DGP:

 $$
-\lim_{n \to \infty} \Pr{}_{\!\hat\theta}\{w_t \mid w_{<t}, D_n\} = \Pr{}_{\!\theta}\{w_t \mid w_{<t}\}
+\Pr{}_{\!\hat\theta}\{w_t \mid w_{<t}\} \rightarrow_d \Pr{}_{\!\theta}\{w_t \mid w_{<t}\}.
 $$

-Note that it is interesting that the DGP is asymptotically representable by the AR model, i.e., as the sample size goes to infinity, the AR model will converge to the DGP.

-However, we do not have *infinite* training data, so we need to find a way to generalize to OOD data, like continuations of the input that the DGP would plausibly produce but are not in the training data.
-We call this *out-of-distribution* (OOD) generalization, and it is a key challenge in machine learning.
+The Infini-gram model converges in distribution to the DGP, but we do not have *infinite* data.
+Thus, since virtually all inputs have never been senn before, we are interested in finding ways to allow the model to generalize *out-of-distribution* (OOD).
+On the task of next-token prediction, this means generating continuations of the input that the DGP would plausibly produce but are not in the training data.

+This is a key challenge in machine learning.
 Ideally, we want the AR model to generate plausible continuations of any input from very small amounts of training data $D$.
-A primary way to do this is to *constrain* the model using what we call *inductive biases*.
+A primary way to do this is to *constrain* or *bias*, which we call an *inductive bias*.

-The projection function $\operatorname{longest\_suffix}$ is an example of an inductive bias.
-It is a way for the model to find the most relevant part of the training data to the input to give it some ability to generalize OOD on the task of predicting the next token (or, equivalently, generating continuations of the input).
+The projection function $\operatorname{longest\_suffix}_D$ is an example of an inductive bias.
+It is a way for the model to find the most relevant part of the training data to the input to give it some ability to generalize OOD on the task of generating plausible continuations of the input.

-We formalize this idea of projection as an *inductive bias* and discuss how it can be used to improve the sample efficiency of both $n$-gram models and AR models, like transformers, LSTMs, and RNNs.
+We formalize this idea of projection as an inductive bias and discuss how it can be used to improve the sample efficiency of both $n$-gram models and AR models, like transformers, LSTMs, and RNNs.

 ## Inductive Biases

-The projection function $\operatorname{longest\_suffix}$ is what we call an *inductive bias*.
-Inductive biases are assumptions or constraints that help the model generalize from the training data to unseen data.
-This is known as OOD (out-of-distribution) generalization.
-Since the empirical distribution (the training data) converges to the true distribution (the DGP) as the sample size goes to infinity, the key challenge is finding *sample efficient* models.

 Given two learning algorithms, $A$ and $B$, if $A$ requires fewer samples to do well on a task than $B$, then $A$ is more sample-efficient than $B$ on that task.
-In the context of AR models, the task is to predict the next token given a sequence of previous tokens.
+In the context of $n$-gram models, the task is to predict the next token given a sequence of previous tokens.
 One way to improve sample efficiency is to choose an inductive bias that provides the model with more information about the task or the DGP, allowing it to generalize to OOD data more effectively and with fewer samples.

-The $\operatorname{longest\_suffix}$ projection is an inductive bias that we might label the *recency bias*.
-The recency bias has several advantages:
+The $\operatorname{longest\_suffix}_D$ projection is an inductive bias that we might label the *recency bias*.
+The recency bias has some advantages:

 1. It is computationally efficient, as shown by the suffix array data structure used in the infini-gram model.
 It only requires a linear scan of the training data to find the longest suffix.
 This scalability is crucial for training on large datasets, as the time complexity of the recency bias is $O(n)$, where $n$ is the length of the context.

 2. It corresponds to a simple inductive bias that is easy to understand, implement, and justify.
 If the future is like the past, then the most recent past is often the most relevant data point.
 This is particularly relevant for tasks like language modeling, where the context is often a sequence of words that are related to each other in a temporal order and in which the most recent words are often the most relevant for predicting the next word.

-Clearly, the recency bias may not always help to find the most relevant context in the training data, e.g., the most relevant context may be at the start of a document.
+The recency bias may not always help to find the most relevant context in the training data, e.g., the most relevant context may be at the start of a document.
 However, even when the most relevnat context is the most recent, the $\operatorname{longest\_suffix}$ may fail to properly use it.
-For example, if the context is "the dog ran after the" and we ask it to predict the next word, but the training data only contains "the dog chased the cat", the longest suffix is the highly uninformative word "the".
-We see that the naive longest suffix match fails to take into account the semantic similarity between token sequences like "chased" and "ran after".
+For example, if the context is `the dog ran after the` and we ask it to predict the next word, but the training data only contains `the dog chased the cat`, the longest suffix is the highly uninformative word `the`.
+We see that the naive longest suffix match fails to take into account slight variations, even if those slight variations have essentially identical meanings.

 These challenges suggest some possible inductive biases that can be used to improve the OOD generalization of $\Pr{}_{\hat\theta}$.
 We consider the set of inductive biases that can be formulated as *projections* of the input (context) onto the training data.
 Let us formally write down the problem of OOD generalization in the context of AR models as a projection problem:

 $$
-\Pr\{w_t \mid \operatorname{proj}_D(w_{<t}), D\},
+\Pr\!{}_D\{w_t \mid \operatorname{proj}_D(w_{<t})\},
 $$
-where $\operatorname{proj}_D$ is a function that maps the input $w_{<t}$ to a subset of the training data $D$ that is most relevant for producing continuations of the input that the data generating process (DGP) would *likely* produce.
+where $\operatorname{proj}_D$ is a function that maps the input $w_{<t}$ to a subset of the training data $D$ that is most relevant for producing continuations of the $w_{<t}$ that the DGP would *likely* produce.

 ## Learing the Projection Function